5/10/2022

 Jamie Kubik

 Good morning and thanks for taking my question.
-Just expanding a little bit on Luke's question with respect to the U.S., I mean, you talk a fair bit about timing issues on this asset.
-Can you talk a bit about where production has trended versus your original expectations and I guess what gives you comfort that the timing issues will get resolved in future quarters here?
+Just expanding a little bit on Luke's question with respect to the U.S. You talk a fair bit about timing issues on this asset.
+Can you talk a bit about where production has trended versus your original expectations and I guess what gives you comfort that the timing issues will get resolved in future quarters here.

 speaker

-Yeah.
 Maybe what gives us comfort on the activity as we look into 2022, just a bit more context around those net ducks and net permits numbers that I was mentioning to Luke.
 That's 1.4 net ducks.
-That actually is up 20% quarter over quarter.
-We added 20% to the duck inventory between Q4 and Q1.
-While that has an impact on and did have an impact on Q1 production, that gives us confidence that over the next six months, that's the average timeframe in the basins that we care about in the U.S. And then it's another five to six months from when the well is spud to when it's completed and brought online.
-So those net active, those permits give us confidence in the six to 18 month timeframe in terms of where, when that production will come online.
-And put some context on the increase in the permits, that was also a 17% increase quarter over quarter and an increase of 50% year over year in terms of the permits that we have on our lands at the end of Q1.
+That actually is up 20%. quarter over quarter.
+So we added 20% to the duck inventory between Q4 and Q1.
+And so while that has an impact on and did have an impact on Q1 production, that gives us confidence that over the next six months, that's sort of the average timeframe in the basins that we care about in the US where wells have been completed and brought online. we'll see that production being added to our asset base.
+And then what gives us the confidence sort of beyond those six-month time frames is on those permits.
+And what we've, again, observed in the U.S. is between, again, on the assets that we care about, it calls about three to four months between when a permit is applied for and a well is drilled, and then it's another five to six months from when the well is spud to when it's completed and brought online.
+So those permits give us confidence in the six- to 18-month time frame in terms of when that production will come online.
+And to put some context on the increase in the permits, that was also a 17% increase quarter over quarter and an increase of 50% year over year in terms of the permits that we have on our lands at the end of Q1.

 speaker

-I think, Jay, as you know, compares to your initial evaluation work, you know, the acquisitions, you know, are certainly meeting expectations.
-And what we are seeing is drilling, you know, on lands that we didn't expect to see drilling.
-So, you know, we essentially, you know, backstop the acquisition work with drilling on the core lands in the Permian and Eagleford, but we're certainly seeing, you know, quite a bit of activity outside of those areas.
-So, you know, as far as the expectations from the deal, you're probably a little bit, you know, choppier on the production growth side, but you're certainly really happy with the activity level we're seeing and how that's going to build up going forward.
+I think, again, Jay, as you know, compares to your initial valuation work, you know, the acquisitions, you know, are certainly meeting expectations.
+And, you know, what we are seeing is drilling, you know, on lands that we didn't expect to see drilling.
+So, you know, we essentially, you know, backstopped the acquisition work with drilling on the core lands in the Permian and Eagleford.
+But we're certainly seeing, you know, quite a bit of activity outside of those areas.
+So, you know, as far as the expectations from the deal, you're probably a little bit, you know, choppier on the production growth side.
+But, you know, certainly really happy with the activity level we're seeing and how that's going to build up going forward.

 speaker